Supergirl (1984 film): Production

 The producers attempted, and failed, to get the services of Richard Lester, who had directed Superman III and had completed the second film after their dismissal of original director Richard Donner.
 Robert Wise also turned down the director's chair.
-But French filmmaker Jeannot Szwarc, who was best known at that time for his work in television and for directing Jaws 2, was ultimately chosen after a meeting with Christopher Reeve, who had complimented the Somewhere in Time director.
+But French filmmaker Jeannot Szwarc, who was best known at that time for his work in television and for directing Jaws 2, was chosen after a meeting with Christopher Reeve, who had complimented him.
 Szwarc sought advice from Donner over some technical aspects of the production.

 Hundreds of actresses tested for the role of Supergirl/Linda, among them Demi Moore and Brooke Shields.
-Shields and Moore were both ultimately rejected by both Ilya and Szwarc, who had both wanted an unknown actress, and they instead signed Helen Slater, who was paid $75,000 in a three-picture deal.
+Shields and Moore were rejected by both Ilya and Szwarc, who wanted an unknown actress, and they instead signed Helen Slater, who was paid $75,000 in a three-picture deal.
 Slater had four months of physical training to prepare for the role.
 Additionally, Dolly Parton reportedly turned down the role of Selena before it was offered to Dunaway.

-Principal photography began at Pinewoods Studios in London on April 18, 1983, and wrapped on August 11, 1983.
+Principal photography began at Pinewood Studios near London on 18 April 1983, and wrapped on 11 August 1983.
 Although the Salkinds financed the film completely on their own budget, Warner Bros. was still involved in the production since the studio owned the distribution rights to the film, and its parent company, Warner Communications, was also the parent company of DC Comics, owners of all "Superman and Superman family" copyrights.
 The entire film was shot, edited and overseen under the supervision of Warner Bros. and originally scheduled to be released in July 1984.
 However, the relationship between the studio and the partnership was strained after the critical and commercial underperformance of Superman III in June 1983, during the production of the film.
 The Salkinds insisted on moving the opening date from the summer to the holiday season in order to avoid competition with other major films and the 1984 Summer Olympics in Los Angeles.
 The studio claimed it could not provide a holiday slot and relinquished its distribution rights of Supergirl to the Salkinds, who gave the distribution rights to Tri-Star Pictures.
-The film proceeded to be released overseas, however, and received a Royal Film Premiere in the United Kingdom in July 1.
+The film proceeded to be released overseas, however, and received a Royal Film Premiere in the United Kingdom in 1 July.

 Music

-The film score for Supergirl was composed and conducted by veteran composer Jerry Goldsmith, who had been the initial interest of director Richard Donner to compose for the first Superman film.
+The film score for Supergirl was composed and conducted by Jerry Goldsmith, who had been the initial interest of director Richard Donner to compose for the first Superman film.
 Goldsmith used a number of techniques to identify the music to the film, such as synthesizers simulating the sounds of take-off during the main theme.
 The soundtrack has been released twice, through Varèse Sarabande in 1985 and an extended version through Silva Screen in 1993.
 It has also been referred by critics as one of the only redeeming qualities of the movie.

 "The Superman Poster", included on the 1993 release, incorporates John Williams's Superman theme.